dpadula85/IST_SphereNet/README.md

 ===========
-This repository contains electronic supporting information for the paper **Molecular Geometry Impact on Deep Learning Predictions of Inverted Singlet-Triplet Gaps**, submitted to _ChemRxiv_ by L. Barneschi, L. Rotondi and D. Padula.
+This repository contains electronic supporting information for the paper **Molecular Geometry Impact on Deep Learning Predictions of Inverted Singlet-Triplet Gaps**, submitted by L. Barneschi, L. Rotondi and D. Padula.

 As described in the paper, data needed to fully reproduce are our work are available at: